 - The statements were made negligently.

-3) Move Forward With Tortious Interference Claims: Tortious interference claims involve instances where one party interferes with an agreement between two other parties.
+3) Tortious Interference Claims: Tortious interference claims involve instances where one party interferes with an agreement between two other parties.

 Contact a Business-on-Business Defamation Lawyer

-Various state laws also apply in many unfair competition lawsuits.
-It’s best to speak with an attorney about the specifics of your situation to get a more nuanced read on your legal options.
+Various state laws also apply in unfair competition lawsuits.
+It’s best to speak with an attorney about the specifics of your situation for a more nuanced read on your legal options.